Japan's royal family makes formal debut on Instagram as world's oldest monarchy tries to draw youth

 “It's nice we get to see a bit of their activities because we hardly know what they are doing,” said Koki Yoneura, a 21-year-old student.
 “It's good that they seem to be a bit closer to us.”

 Yukino Yoshiura, also a student, said she was excited to see more posts about Princess Aiko.
-“Aiko-sama is close to our age and just graduated from university, so I’m very happy to be able to see her images," she said while calling the princess with the respectful honorific “sama.”
+“Aiko-sama is close to our age and just graduated from university, so I’m very happy to be able to see her images," she said, using a respectful honorific to refer to the princess.

+However, both students said they didn't plan on following the royal family's Instagram account.

-The Japanese royal family's social media debut comes 15 years after Britain’s royal family joined X, formerly Twitter, in 2009.
+The Japanese imperial family's social media debut comes 15 years after Britain’s royal family joined X, formerly Twitter, in 2009.

+“I actually assumed they already had one.
+So I am surprised it’s just now that they are making one," said Daniela Kuthy, an American student.
+She said the content seemed “very PR-clean,” but that wasn't necessarily a negative thing.

-Naruhito's father, Emperor Emeritus Akihito — who abdicated the throne in 2019 — and his wife were popular during their time.
-But currently, the royal family's fans largely belong to older generations.
+Naruhito's father, Emperor Emeritus Akihito — who abdicated the throne in 2019 — and his wife were popular during their reign.
+But the royal family's fans largely belong to older generations.

 Palace officials had been considering using social media to get more people interested in the family and their activities.
 Last year, the agency set up a team of experts to study the effects of using social media on the imperial family.

 The agency had become cautious after the Emperor's niece Mako Komuro and her commoner husband faced a severe backlash on social media and in tabloids following concerns over her mother-in-law's financial situation, causing her marriage to be delayed.
-She also declined to receive a dowry as her union was not fully celebrated by the public.
+She also declined to receive a dowry as the public did not fully celebrate her union.

 The former princess said, at the time, she suffered psychological trauma because of the media bashing, including those online.